Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format - Preinclude.md

 &nbsp;&nbsp;&nbsp; [`for-context:`](#for-context)           | Include pack for a list of *build* and *target* types.
 &nbsp;&nbsp;&nbsp; [`not-for-context:`](#not-for-context)   | Exclude pack for a list of *build* and *target* types.

-> **Note:**
->
+!!!
+Note

-> - When an explicit `path:` to the pack is specified, an explicit pack version cannot be specified as the path directly specifies the pack to include.
+- When an explicit `path:` to the pack is specified, an explicit pack version cannot be specified as the path directly specifies the pack to include.

 **Example:**